stcarlton/Rainman/README.md

     * Cards 2-6 increase the count
     * Cards 7-9 do not affect the count
     * Cards 10 and Face Cards decrease the count
-    * Count is adjusted as per ratio of 52 cards reamining in the deck.
+    * Count is adjusted as per ratio of 52 cards reamining in the deck

 * Bet Strategy
-    * Count < 1 : Bet Minimum.
+    * Count < 1 : Bet Minimum
-    * Count < 3 : Bet Big.
+    * Count < 3 : Bet Big
-    * Count >= 3 : Bet Maximum.
+    * Count >= 3 : Bet Maximum

 ### Lower Left
-* Display of Dealer's Assumed Cards.
+* Display of Dealer's Assumed Cards
-* Display of Your Assumed Hand.
+* Display of Your Assumed Hand
-* Your Hand Value.
+* Your Hand Value

 ### Upper Right
-* Display of all cards in the deck.
+* Display of all cards in the deck
-* Cards are greyed out once recognized.
+* Cards are greyed out once recognized

 ### Lower Right
 * Suggested move
-* Default is Basic Strategy.
+* Default is Basic Strategy
-* Adjusted Dynamically based on cards that have been seen.
+* Adjusted Dynamically based on cards that have been seen

 ### Lower Center
-* Button to reset counter.
+* Button to reset counter